rails/rails/guides/source/association_basics.md

 #### Methods Added by `has_one`

-When you declare a `has_one` association, the declaring class automatically gains methods related to the association:
+When you declare a `has_one` association,  the declaring class automatically gains numerous methods related to the association.
+Some of these include:

 * `association`
 * `association=(associate)`